November 25, 2019

 LVMH is the world’s biggest luxury group, home to 75 different brands including Christian Dior, Bulgari, Louis Vuitton, Celine and Givenchy.

-The deal will bolster LVMH's jewelry and watch lineup and boost the French company's presence in the United States, which accounts for
+The deal will bolster LVMH's jewelry and watch lineup and boost the French company's presence in the United States, which accounts for about a quarter of its revenue.

 The acquisition is one of the largest in the career od LVMH chief executive officer Bernard Arnault, Europe’s richest man, and in the history of the luxury sector.